greg-raven/Uncommon-Sense/_posts/2016-03-26-the-two-faces-of-multiculturalism.md

 ---
-title: 'The two faces of multiculturalism'
+title: "The two faces of multiculturalism"
 layout: post
 categories:
 - culture